Please Note: Firefox and some other search engines are not suitable – Use “Internet Explorer” for this page to load perfectly!

 Also Visit the author’s cruise pages

-ssmaritime.com & savetheclassicliners.com fully supports the SS United States Conservancy
+Fully supports the SS United States Conservancy

 And we ask that you donate TODAY and become a PART in

 Visit … http://ssunitedstatesconservancy.org.

-or go to our Main INDEX
+Now visit our ssMaritime Main INDEX

 Where the ships of the past make history & the 1914 built MV Doulos Story

-ssMaritime and its associate sites are and have always been 100% non-commercial and I have placed any paid advertisements, or have been associated with a shipping company or travel agency, etc. Therefore, I have not received any commissions or special favours, except for ship tours, whilst a ship is in port in the role as a travel writer, etc. Thus, I am able to write with full honesty and I am known for not writing with any bias!
+ssMaritime and its associate sites are and have always been 100% non-commercial and I have placed any paid advertisements, or have been associated with a shipping company or travel agency, etc. Therefore, I have not received any commissions or special favours, except for ship tours, whilst a ship is in port in the role as a travel writer, etc. Thus, I am able to write with full honesty and I am known for not writing without any bias!

 Photographs on ssmaritime and associate pages are by the author or from the author’s private collection.
 In addition there are some images that have been provided by Shipping Companies and private photographers or collectors.
 Credit is given to all contributors.
 However, there are some photographs provided to me without details regarding the photographer/owner concerned.
 I hereby invite if owners of these images would be so kind to make them-selves known to me in order that due credit may be given.